Abbas remarks on Holocaust condemned

 Jews in eastern and western Europe, he said, had been periodically subjected to massacres over the centuries, culminating in the Holocaust.

-"But why did this use to happen?" he asked.
+"But why did this used to happen?" he asked.
 "They say, 'It is because we are Jews.'
 I will bring you three Jews, with three books who say that enmity towards Jews was not because of their religious identity but because of their social function.

 "This is a different issue.
 So the Jewish question that was widespread throughout Europe was not against their religion but against their social function which relates to usury [unscrupulous money-lending] and banking and such."